Cluster 1: Key Ideas and DetailsArchived

 The Journey of a Tiny Turtle:

-In this lesson, students will learn about the life cycle of the loggerhead turtle.
-They will gather facts about the loggerhead turtle from various texts in order to write an informative piece and create a turtle brochure.
-The students will use brainstorming, comprehension skills, organizational skills, critical thinking and creativity skills.
+In this lesson, students will read texts about the life cycle of sea turtles.
+They will gather facts and research sea turtles from various texts in order to write an expository essay and create a brochure about sea turtles.

 Type: Lesson Plan